aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/078_workload/010-deploy-workloads.md

 weight: 10
 ---

-In this chapter we will deploy the webstore workload.
+In this chapter, we will deploy the webstore workload.
 Similar to the namespace configuration in the previous chapter, we will configure Argo CD so that deploying a new workload requires only creating a new folder with the necessary manifests.

 ### 1. Create bootstrap workload applicationset